 Customers who have existing transaction accounts with us in good standing (defined as open at least one year and having 3 or fewer NSF items in the last year), may be given immediate availability of funds on any subsequent accounts they may open with us on a case-by-case basis.
-Approval or waiver of this policy and any holds must be approved by an officer of the bank.
+Approval or waiver of this policy and any holds must be approved by an officer named in the authorization list.
 If holds are placed on subsequent accounts, funds shall be made available according to the permanent availability schedule of Regulation CC.
 For those customers who have existing transaction accounts open less than one year or greater than one year with more than 3 NSF items, case-by-case holds will be placed on deposits made into any subsequent accounts they may open with us.
-Approval or waiver of this policy and any holds must be approved by an officer of the bank.
+Approval or waiver of this policy and any holds must be approved by an officer named in the authorization list

 The Bank’s funds availability disclosures will be made available to anyone requesting a copy and will be given to anyone opening a new account.
 The Banks will also conspicuously display in the Bank’s lobby a notice that states the availability times for deposits.
 Notices will be posted at each ATM that accepts deposits explaining that funds deposited through the ATM may not be available for immediate withdrawal.
 The Bank will ensure that all preprinted deposit slips furnished to customers will contain the statement, “Deposits may not be available for immediate withdrawal.”

-The Bank will work with customers to get checks properly endorsed in the area reserved for that purpose.
-As bank of first deposit, the Bank will follow the guidelines for endorsements as set forth in Appendix D of Regulation CC.
+The Bank will work with customers to get checks properly indorsed in the area reserved for that purpose.
+As bank of first deposit, the Bank will follow the guidelines for indorsements as set forth in Appendix D of Regulation CC.

 If the Bank decides to return an incoming check for any reason, it will be returned to the bank of first deposit as expeditiously as possible.
 For any check in excess of $2,500, the Bank will notify the depository bank of the return and reason on the same day the decision is made to return the item.
 The Bank will use the Federal Reserve Bank’s large item notification system for these items.
 The Bank will notify its own customer when a check previously deposited by the customer has been returned.
-These items will be mailed back to the customer the same day they are received and charged back to the customer’s account by the bank.
-If the Bank receives a large item notification of chargeback before the actual check is received, the Bank will notify the customer of the incoming chargeback on the same day the Bank receives the notification.
+These items will be charged to the customer’s account and mailed back to the customer the following day after they are received and a notice has been printed.
+If the Bank receives a large item notification of chargeback before the actual check is received, the Bank will notify the customer of the incoming chargeback.

 First State Bank recognizes that substitute checks as defined by Subpart D of Regulation CC are the legal equivalent of the original check.
-The Bank does not return original checks or substitute checks to customers.
 The Bank is an “image only” bank with no exceptions allowed for customers to receive original checks and deposit slips back with their statement.
 Customers may occasionally receive substitute checks as return items and will receive the substitute check disclosures citing their rights under Subpart D of Regulation CC with the notice of chargeback and the substitute check.
-These will be mailed the same day the Bank receives the item and charges it back to the customer.
+These items will be charged to the customer’s account and mailed the following day after the Bank receives the item and a notice has been printed.